wazuh/wazuh-documentation/source/index.rst

     Wazuh monitors configuration files to ensure they are compliant with your security policies, standards or hardening guides.
 Agents perform periodic scans to detect applications that are known to be vulnerable, unpatched, or insecurely configured.

-.. topic:: Wazuh web application

-    Wazuh includes a rich web application (fully integrated as a Kibana app), for mining log analysis alerts and for monitoring and managing your Wazuh infrastructure.

 This diverse set of capabilities is provided by integrating OSSEC, OpenSCAP and Elastic Stack, making them work together as a unified solution, and simplifying their configuration and management.

-Wazuh also provides an updated log analysis ruleset, and a RESTful API that allows you to monitor the status and configuration of all Wazuh agents.
+Wazuh provides an updated log analysis ruleset, and a RESTful API that allows you to monitor the status and configuration of all Wazuh agents.

+Wazuh also includes a rich web application (fully integrated as a Kibana app), for mining log analysis alerts and for monitoring and managing your Wazuh infrastructure.

 Sample screenshots
 ------------------